cvara/tesserae/README.md

 Methods
 ------------

-By keeping a reference to the create Tesserae instance you may invoke the following methods:
+By keeping a reference to the created Tesserae instance you may invoke the following methods:

 ### destroy()

-Destroys the canvas and unresgisters all listeners.
+Destroys the canvas and unregisters all listeners.

 ```js
 // create a Tesserae instance